 To leave your Country Club:

-- Select the Country Club button at the bottom of the Main Menu
+- Select COUNTRY CLUBS at the bottom of the Main Menu

 - Select the settings wheel to the far right of the Country Club menu